 Being in a Medicare Advantage Plan, if she has a separate Medicare Prescription Drug plan, she would lose her Part C plan and return to Traditional Medicare.

 Part D and Medigap

 Karen has Medicare Part C, these plans replace Parts A, B and D. Medigap, and Medicare Part C can’t work together.

 Medigap covers costs of coinsurance, copayments, and deductibles for healthcare services.
-However, Medigap doesn’t pay for the out of pocket expenses correlating to Advantage Plans.
+However, Medigap doesn’t pay for them out of pocket expenses correlating to Advantage Plans.

 Medicare Part D Enrollment Eligibility

 If you qualify for Medicare Part D, you could enroll in a Part D program that covers your prescription costs.
-These plans can help lower your prescription drug expense substantially.
+These plans can help lower your prescription drug expenses substantially.